ctindel/evoptgroup.com/content/blog/20251201-myth-of-aging-joints.md

 ### Daily Minimums (15 minutes)
 **Morning Mobility (5 minutes):**
-1. Cat-cow: 10 reps
-2. Hip circles: 10 each direction
-3. Arm circles: 10 each way
-4. Ankle pumps: 20 each
-5. Gentle twists: 5 each side
+Start your day with cat-cow movements for 10 repetitions to mobilize your entire spine.
+Perform hip circles 10 times in each direction to lubricate the hip joints.
+Complete arm circles 10 times each way to maintain shoulder mobility.
+Execute ankle pumps 20 times on each foot to promote circulation and ankle flexibility.
+Finish with gentle spinal twists, 5 in each direction, to maintain rotational mobility.

 **Midday Movement (5 minutes):**
-1. Stand and walk: Every hour
-2. Desk stretches: Neck and shoulders
-3. Seated twists: 5 each
-4. Ankle circles: 10 each
-5. Deep breathing: 5 breaths
+Stand and walk every hour to counteract the stiffness that builds from prolonged sitting.
+Perform desk stretches focusing on your neck and shoulders, which bear the brunt of poor posture.
+Complete 5 seated twists in each direction to maintain spinal mobility throughout your workday.
+Do ankle circles, 10 in each direction, to keep your extremities mobile.
+Take 5 deep breaths to reduce stress and reset your nervous system.

 **Evening Strength (5 minutes):**
-1. Wall sits: 30 seconds
-2. Modified push-ups: 10 reps
-3. Glute bridges: 15 reps
-4. Standing balance: 30 seconds each leg
-5. Gentle stretching: 2 minutes
+Perform wall sits for 30 seconds to strengthen your legs and core without high impact.
+Complete 10 modified push-ups (against a wall or incline) to maintain upper body strength.
+Execute 15 glute bridges to strengthen the muscles that support your lower back and hips.
+Practice standing balance for 30 seconds on each leg to maintain proprioception and prevent falls.
+Finish with 2 minutes of gentle stretching to prepare your body for rest.

 ### Weekly Progression